How to increase content team productivity with your CMS

-Supercharge the way your web editors work with these tips for choosing and implementing a productivity-boosting CMS.
+Supercharge your content editors by choosing a productivity-boosting CMS.

 Make sure to choose the right CMS for your organisation with our checklist:

 Finding the right images, videos, or blog posts can be the biggest time drain when it comes to producing content.
 A powerful search function should allow you to filter by content types and dates, and be fuzzy as well.
 This way, the search will help your web editors filter out irrelevant results, and get to the good stuff in seconds.

 To web editors, keyboard shortcuts are like a second language.
-A CMS should allow your team to use tab, arrow keys and shortcuts to navigate through the interface for superfast editing.
+A CMS should allow your team to use tab, arrow keys, and shortcuts to navigate through the interface for superfast editing.
 It's a bonus if the shortcuts are familiar from operating systems as well.

 Boost your team’s collaboration with issue management.
 Whether an editor needs a proofreader or some technical support, they can reach out to the relevant people by assigning a team member to the issue inside the CMS.
 There's one thing to have external communication platforms, but having one internally in the content management system will point your teammates directly to the relevant content items, context, and history.

 Web editors shouldn’t need coding skills to be able to create new content.
-A CMS should let them whip up a new page or a piece of content in an instant thanks to drag and drop layouts, text components and fragments like buttons or video lists.
+A CMS should let them whip up a new page or a piece of content in an instant thanks to drag and drop layouts, text components, and fragments like buttons or video lists.

 Third-party marketing tools

 Marketing tools are created to make web editors’ lives easier.
 Let your team make the most of them with a CMS loaded with safe and tested integrations—of everything from analytics and website health optimisers to CRM and payment solutions.

-The ability to duplicate content – whether it’s a single image or an entire site – is a surefire way to boost your team’s productivity.
+The ability to duplicate content—whether it’s a single image or an entire site—is a surefire way to boost your team’s productivity.
 With the click of a button a great CMS should let you decide whether you want to duplicate an entire hierarchy of content children, or not.

 Access and roles management

 Managing who gets access to what can be a minefield.
 Cue access and roles management.
-A great CMS will make it easy for you to switch roles, edit permissions, re-assign people or revoke access.
+A great CMS will make it easy for you to switch roles, edit permissions, re-assign people, or revoke access.
 An even greater CMS also lets you separate different digital projects, like a corporate site, a blog, and an intranet, into different repositories—each with their own set of allowed users.

 Intuitive help texts